charleywright/School/Geography/Hydrosphere.md

 1. Evaporation from ocean caused by the sun creates vapour
 	* Could also be from evaporation & transpiration (water evaporating from surface of freen leaves)
 3. Vapour rises and cools, condensing into couds.
 Clouds move inland due to wind (advection)
-4. Clouds grow too heavy and precipitate through rain and/or snow
-5. Water enters the ground (inflitration) or is caught on leaves and trees (interception)
+4. Cloud droplets combine and enlarge (often when forced upwards over a mountain) and precipitate in the form of snow or rain
+5. Some may be intercepted by plants and trees where it will remain on leaves until evaporating or falling to the ground
-6. Water is stored in lakes and ground water storage
+6. Water may return in 3 different ways
+	* Travel on the surface as overland flow
+	* Infiltrate and travel through soil as throughflow
-7. Surface and groundwater flow occurs
+	* Percolate into the bedrock and travel as groundwater flow

 ## Drainage basin system
 * Open system (water enters and leaves the system at various points)